luca-viola/facelock/README.md

 the camera is working properly, the image is not doo dark, or the best angles to position the laptop or the camera.

+To exit from the calibration window, press the '**q**' when the window is in focus.

 ### How to install it on OS/X

 The prerequisite is to have the brew package manager installed.